 B. Follow the steps below to correctly install the CPU into the motherboard CPU socket.

-Before installing the CPU, make sure to turn off the computer and unplug the power cord from the power outlet to prevent damage to the CPU.
+Before installing the CPU, make sure to turn off the computer and unplug the power could be computed from the power outlet to prevent damage to the CPU.

 Step 1: Completely raise the CPU socket lever.